Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-advanced-concepts.md

 In the Excel JavaScript API reference documentation, you may notice that object members are grouped into two categories: **properties** and **relationships**.
 A property of an object is a scalar member such as a string, an integer, or a boolean value, while a relationship of an object (also known as a navigation property) is a member that is either an object or collection of objects.
 For example, `name` and `position` members on the [Worksheet](../reference/excel/worksheet.md) object are scalar properties, whereas `protection` and `tables` are relationships (navigation properties).

-### Loading properties of an object
+### Scalar properties and navigation properties with `object.load()`

-Calling the `object.load()` method with no parameters specified will not load the navigation properties of the object.
-Only the scalar properties of the object will be loaded.
+Calling the `object.load()` method with no parameters specified will load all scalar properties of the object; navigation properties of the object will not be loaded.
 Additionally, navigation properties cannot be loaded directly.
 Instead, you should use the `load()` method to reference individual scalar properties within the desired navigation property.
 For example, to load the font name for a range, you must specify the **format** and **font** navigation properties as the path to the **name** property:

 ```js
 someRange.load("format/font/name")
 ```

-You can use the Excel JavaScript API to set scalar properties of a navigation property by traversing the path.
-For instance, the scalar property `someRange.format.font.size` could be directly set without loading it first.
+**Note**: With the Excel JavaScript API, you can set scalar properties of a navigation property by traversing the path.
+For example, you could set the font size for a range by using `someRange.format.font.size = 10;`.
+You do not need to load the property before you set it.

 ## Setting properties of an object

 Setting properties on an object with nested navigation properties can be cumbersome.
 As an alternative to setting individual properties using navigation paths as described above, you can use the `object.set()` method that is available on all objects in the Excel JavaScript API.
 With this method, you can set multiple properties of an object at once by passing either another object of the same Office.js type or a JavaScript object with properties that are structured like the properties of the object on which the method is called.

-- **Note**: The `set()` method is implemented only for objects within the host-specific Office JavaScript APIs, such as the Excel JavaScript API.
+**Note**: The `set()` method is implemented only for objects within the host-specific Office JavaScript APIs, such as the Excel JavaScript API.
 The common (shared) APIs do not support this method.

 ### set (properties: object, options: object)